Ramakrishnajakkula/Meritshort/Week1-Implementation.md

-# Week 1: Introduction to Trees - Teacher's Guide
+# Week 1: Tree Fundamentals & Traversals - Teacher's Guide

-This document provides comprehensive teaching materials for introducing trees to students, including theory explanations, code implementations, and teaching strategies.
+This document provides comprehensive teaching materials for introducing trees and all traversal methods to students, including theory explanations, code implementations, and teaching strategies.

 ---